yurkinh/Plugin.Maui.Calendar/README.md

 * Added Multiselection support (Latest PR that was not merged previously)
 * Exposed a few more properties for Arrow buttons customization
 * Refactored and revamped code
 * Updated to .NET 8
+* Added OnShownDateChangedCommand so we can take action when date is changed.
+* Added Dispose method to force handlers disconnect call.

 ### Usage